datastone-web-app/craftcms-obfuscate/README.md

 # Datastone obfuscate
-Obfuscate a email or other strings to prevent spam-bots from sniffing it.
+Obfuscate an email or other strings to prevent spam-bots from sniffing it.

 ## Usage
 twig filter: